yagena/yagena.github.io/_pages/cv.md

 * Visiting Lecturer, Kyoto Institute of Economic Research (KIER), Kyoto University, 2009.
 * Visiting Scholar, University of Edinburgh, 2009 January.
 * Visiting Student (Exchange Scholar Program), Columbia University, 2005-2006.

-## Education

-* Ph.D. in Economics, Princeton University, 2007
-* M.A. in Economics, the University of Tokyo, 2005
-* B.A. in Economics, the University of Tokyo, 2002

 ## Professional Activities